Starting “Big School” for the first time is a big event for you and your child.

 9: Classroom crafts

-Make sure your child has lots of chances to play with the things she will be using in school, like scissors, pencils and paint.
+Concentration and focus come easier to some kids than others.
+Don’t stress if your child is finding it harder, school will help. in the mean time, if you can give your child has plenty of opportunities to play with the things she will be using in school, like scissors, pencils and paint.
 This way your child will feel sure and capable using them at school.

 10: Look after yourself